sodascience/metasyn/docs/source/developer/distributions.rst

 - :meth:`~metasyn.distribution.BaseDistribution._to_series`: Static method converting different data types (Polars Series, Pandas Series, or sequences) into a Polars Series, handling null values appropriately.
 - :meth:`~metasyn.distribution.BaseDistribution.draw`: Abstract method, intended to draw a new value from the distribution. **It must be implemented by derived classes.**
 - :meth:`~metasyn.distribution.BaseDistribution.draw_reset`: Method to reset the distribution's drawing mechanism.
 This should be implemented if the subsequent draws are not independent.
-- :meth:`~metasyn.distribution.BaseDistribution._param_dict`: Abstract method to return a dictionary of the distribution's parameters.
+- :meth:`~metasyn.distribution.BaseDistribution._param_dict`: Abstract method to return a dictionary of the distribution's parameters. **It must be implemented by derived classes.**
-- :meth:`~metasyn.distribution.BaseDistribution.to_dict`: Method to create a dictionary representation of the distribution. **It must be implemented by derived classes.**
+- :meth:`~metasyn.distribution.BaseDistribution.to_dict`: Method to create a dictionary representation of the distribution.
 - :meth:`~metasyn.distribution.BaseDistribution.from_dict`: Class method to create a distribution from a dictionary.
-- :meth:`~metasyn.distribution.BaseDistribution._param_schema`: Abstract method intended to return a schema for the distribution's parameters.
+- :meth:`~metasyn.distribution.BaseDistribution._param_schema`: Abstract method intended to return a schema for the distribution's parameters. **It must be implemented by derived classes.**
 - :meth:`~metasyn.distribution.BaseDistribution.schema`: Class method to generate a JSON schema to validate the distribution's structure.
 - :meth:`~metasyn.distribution.BaseDistribution.information_criterion`: Class method to determine which distribution gets selected during the fitting process for a series of values.
 The distribution with the lowest information criterion with the correct variable type will be selected.
 For discrete and continuous distributions it is currently implemented as `BIC <https://en.wikipedia.org/wiki/Bayesian_information_criterion>`_).
 It is recommended to be implemented by derived classes.
 - :meth:`~metasyn.distribution.BaseDistribution.matches_name`: Class method to check if a distribution matches a given name (specified in the ``implements`` field).
-- :meth:`~metasyn.distribution.BaseDistribution.default_distribution`: Abstract class method
+- :meth:`~metasyn.distribution.BaseDistribution.default_distribution`: Abstract class method intended to return a distribution with default parameters. **It must be implemented by derived classes.**
 - ``__str__``: Overridden method to return a formatted string representation of the distribution.

 .. warning::
-  When implementing a new distribution, the :meth:`~metasyn.distribution.BaseDistribution._fit`, :meth:`~metasyn.distribution.BaseDistribution.draw`, and :meth:`~metasyn.distribution.BaseDistribution.to_dict` methods *must* be implemented.
+  When implementing a new distribution, the :meth:`~metasyn.distribution.BaseDistribution._fit`, :meth:`~metasyn.distribution.BaseDistribution.draw`, :meth:`~metasyn.distribution.BaseDistribution._param_dict`, :meth:`~metasyn.distribution.BaseDistribution._param_schema` and :meth:`~metasyn.distribution.BaseDistribution.default_distribution` methods *must* be implemented.

 ScipyDistribution class
 ^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`~metasyn.distribution.ScipyDistribution` is a specialized base class for distributions that are based on `SciPy <https://docs.scipy.org/doc/scipy/index.html>`_ statistical distributions.

-All the :mod:`~metasyn.distribution.datetime`, :mod:`~metasyn.distribution.discrete`, and :mod:`~metasyn.distribution.continuous` distributions are derived from this class.
+All the current :mod:`~metasyn.distribution.discrete` and :mod:`~metasyn.distribution.continuous` distributions are derived from this class.

 UniqueDistributionMixin class